This site deals mainly with

 Deepeeka has a website at http://www.deepeeka.com, but they only sell wholesale so no price information is available.
 Prices will vary from vendor to vendor.
 Deepeeka will not be able to give you any more detailed information about the historical accuracy of their products, either, since they only copy what someone shows them or what they see in pictures.
 They don't understand authenticity or reenacting!

-gorgeous!
+but good otherwise.
 Available through Kult of Athena (http://www.kultofathena.com)

 or directly from Daniyal.
 You might also be able to buy it